groundboi/dotfiles/README.md

 ## `git` tips

-* Install git hooks in specific repos to auto `ctags -R .` on new commits, pulls, checkouts, etc. (note this can be time consuming for large repos)
-* `git rebase BRANCH` - rebase your current branch on top of BRANCH
-* `git rebase -i HEAD~num` - view previous num commits interactively for squashing, changing commit messages, etc.
-* `git reset --hard origin/BRANCH` - forcibly make the state of your current BRANCH match the remote BRANCH (say if you've made terrible changes you want to discard)
 * `git worktree add ../another-dir BRANCH` - makes another working tree for the same git repo (i.e. it is not checked out again).
 Also see `git worktree list` and `git worktree remove`.
 Can be a nice alternative to stashing your current progress on a branch if you don't feel like committing yet and need to context switch (say for a PR).

 ## `vim` tips
-  * When installing `ctags`, be sure to install `ctags-universal` (apt defaults to exuberant, which is no longer maintained)
   * To open the tag under the cursor in a new split, use `CTRL-W ]` (can also search with `:stag funcname` with tab completion)
     * Can also use `CTRL-W f` to do the same thing for filenames, such as include files
   * To open the tag under the cursor in a preview window, use `CTRL-W }` (can also use `:ptag funcname`).
 Close with `:pclose` or `CTRL-W z`.
-  * If an ambiguous tag with multiple options, use `g C-]` to see them all
   * `:psearch funcname` is useful for opening previews of a function from an included header file
-  * `*` search forward word under cursor, `#` same but backwards
   * `Ctrl-o` and `Ctrl-i` cycle through `:jumps`, and likewise `g;` and `g,` through `:changes`
   * `Ctrl-y` and `Ctrl-e` scroll without moving cursor
   * `]m` goes to next method (useful for python)